Strawhorse/Project-bootstrap/README.md

-#Portfolio page using bootstrap
-#Intention to create the same portfolio-style website using a number of different CSS frameworks, incl.
+- Intention to create the same portfolio-style website using a number of different CSS frameworks, incl.
 Bootstrap, CSS Grid/Flexbox, and Tailwind
-This is a working draft of the Bootstrap page
+- This is a working draft of the Bootstrap page

 URL: https://strawhorse.github.io/Strawhorse-Project-bootstrap/